verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 ```

-This example container uses the [default Fluentd image](https://hub.docker.com/r/fluent/fluentd/) published on Dockerhub, but any image with additional Fluentd plugins can be used in its place.
+This example container uses the [default Fluentd image](https://hub.docker.com/r/fluent/fluentd/) published on Docker Hub, but you can use any image with additional Fluentd plug-ins in its place.

 Mounted are both volumes created to enable the Fluentd sidecar to monitor and parse logs.
 The volume `shared-log-files` should be mounted at the location that the application writes log files.
-The volumeMount for the application and sidecar should point to the same directory.
+The `volumeMount` for the application and sidecar should point to the same directory.
 This enables both containers to access log files within that directory.

 The example Fluentd configuration volume is mounted at `/fluentd/etc/`.